piggydevelopment/nsd-synzcorp-pwa/README.md

-# Synz application for EGAT
+# Synz application for B2B

 ## Install and run
 - `npm install`